-On February 5, 2014, the Company granted 1,103,162 shares of restricted common stock to its executive officers and other key employees of PRCM Advisers pursuant to the Plan.
-The estimated fair value of these awards was \$9.79 per share on grant date, February 5, 2014, based on the closing market price of the Company's common stock on the NYSE on such date.
-However, as the cost of these awards is measured at fair value at each reporting date based on the price of the Company's stock as of period end in accordance with ASC 505, Equity, or ASC 505, the fair value of these awards as of March 31, 2014 is \$10.25 per share based on the closing market price of the Company's common stock on the NYSE on such date.
-The grants will vest in three annual installments commencing on the date of the grant, as long as such grantee complies with the terms and conditions of his or her applicable restricted stock award agreement.
+On May 29, 2013 and February 5, 2014, the Company granted 1,020,969 and 1,103,162 shares of restricted common stock, respectively, to its executive officers and other key employees of PRCM Advisers pursuant to the Plan.
+The estimated fair value of these awards was \$11.23 and \$9.79 per share on grant date, based on the closing market price of the Company's common stock on the NYSE on such date.
+However, as the cost of these awards is measured at fair value at each reporting date based on the price of the Company's stock as of period end in accordance with ASC 505, Equity, or ASC 505, the fair value of these awards as of June 30, 2014 was \$10.48 per share based on the closing market price of the Company's common stock on the NYSE on such date.
+The grants vest in three equal annual installments commencing on the date of the grant, as long as such grantee complies with the terms and conditions of his or her applicable restricted stock award agreement.